 The Boston metropolitan area is home to thousands of commuters, students and tourists who walk, ride their bicycle or rely on public transportation every day.
 Boston's most dangerous areas for pedestrians include the following cities and neighborhoods:

 Wherever your pedestrian accident occurred in greater Boston, we can help you hold the driver who caused your accident accountable for his or her actions.
 We're even prepared to take your case to court and file a Boston pedestrian accident lawsuit if necessary.
-We have the knowledge and experience you need to successfully secure the compensation you need for medical bills, lost income and other accident related expenses.
+We have the knowledge and experience you need to successfully secure the compensation you need for medical bills, lost income and other accident-related expenses.

 Call 1-800-WIN-WIN-1 and schedule an appointment with us.
 We offer a free case evaluation to all potential clients.
 We can meet with you in our Boston office, your hospital room or wherever's convenient for you.
 Your needs come first at the Law Offices of Mark E. Salomone.